Snap-sec/blog/_posts/2021-01-01-Uber-Breach.md

 ---

-On 15 September, uber acknowledged that it was responding to a "cybersecurity incident" and had contacted law authorities about the hack.
+On 15 September, UBER acknowledged that it was responding to a "cybersecurity incident" and had contacted law authorities about the hack.
 An individual claiming to be an 18-year-old hacker claimed credit for the attack.
-On Thursday night, the attacker reportedly tweeted, "Hi I declare I am a hacker and Uber has suffered a data breach," in a channel on Uber's Slack.
+On Thursday night, the attacker reportedly tweeted, "Hi I declare I am a hacker and UBER has suffered a data breach," in a channel on UBER's Slack.
 The hacker claimed to have compromised a variety of Uber accounts and cloud services.

-## How did Uber Got Compromised:
+## How did UBER Got Compromised:

-**Grabbing Uber Employees Credentials**
+**Grabbing UBER Employees Credentials**

-The attacker has been quite open about how they hacked into the corporate network of Uber.
+The attacker has been quite open about how they hacked into the corporate network of UBER.

 ![Untitled](UBER%20HACKE%202%2056281a2e3ea44701bbec356444485683/Untitled.png)

-Its obvious that the first step was to grab the credentials of an employee, So an attacker used an fake uber login page, to trick uber employee into logging into his fake page and get his credentials.
-However It appears that Uber uses MFA (Duo) push notifications for its internal staff.
+Its obvious that the first step was to grab the credentials of an employee, So an attacker used an fake UBER login page, to trick UBER employee into logging into his fake page and get his credentials.
+However It appears that UBER uses MFA (Duo) push notifications for its internal staff.
 And to actually gain access to the hacked employees account, The attacker had to bypass the 2FA.

 **Bypassing 2FA**